ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Issuers and Transparency Services SHOULD carefully protect their private signing keys and avoid these keys for any purpose not described in this architecture.
 In case key re-use is unavoidable, they MUST NOT sign any other message that may be verified as an Envelope.

+## Threat Model

+We provide a generic threat model for SCITT, describing its residual security properties when some of its actors (identity providers, Issuers, TS, and Auditors) are corrupt or compromised.

+This model may need to be refined to account for specific supply chains and use cases.

+### Claim authentication and transparency.

+SCITT primarily supports evidence of Claim integrity, both from the Issuer (authentication) and from the TS (transparency).
+These guarantees are meant to hold for the long term, possibly decades.

+We conservatively suppose that some issuers and some TS will be corrupt.

+SCITT entities explicitly trust one another on the basis of their long-term identity, which maps to shorter-lived cryptographic credentials.
+Hence, a Verifier would usually validate a transparent signed Claim from a given Issuer, registered at a given TS (both identified in the Verifier's local authorization policy) and would not depend on any other Issuer or TS.

+We cannot stop authorized supply chain actors from making false claims (either by mistake or by corruption) but we can make them accountable by ensuring their Claims are systematically registered at a trustworthy TS.

+Similarly, we aim to provide strong residual guarantees against a faulty/corrupt TS.
+We cannot stop a TS from registering Claims that do not meet its stated Registration Policy, or to issue Receipts that are not consistent with their append-only Registry, but we can hold it accountable and guarantee that it will be blamed by any Auditor that replays their Registry against any contested Receipt.
+Note that SCITT does not require trust in a single centralized TS: different actors may rely on different TS, each registering a subset of claims subject to their own policy.

+In both cases, SCITT provides generic, universally-verifiable cryptographic evidence to individually blame the Issuer or the TS.
+This enables valid actors to detect and disambiguate malicious actors who make contradictory Claims to different entities (Verifiers, Auditors, Issuers).
+On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope for SCITT.

+Verifiers and Auditors need not be trusted by other actors.
+In particular, they cannot "frame" an Issuer or a TS for claims they did not issue or register.

+**Append-only log**

+If a TS is honest, then a transparent signed Claim with a correct Receipt of registration at a given position ensures that the signed claim passed its Registration Policy and was recorded at that position in its Registry.

+Conversely, a corrupt TS may
+1. refuse or delay the registration of Claims;
+2. register Claims that do not pass its Registration Policy (e.g. Claims with Issuer identities and signatures that do not verify.)
+3. issue verifiable Receipts for Claims that do not match its Registry;
+4. refuse access to its Registry (e.g. to Auditors, possibly after storage loss)

+An Auditor granted (partial) access to the Registry and to a collection of disputed Receipts will be able to replay it, detect any invalid Registration (2) or incorrect  receipt in this collection (3), and blame the TS for them.
+This ensures any Verifier that trust at least one such Auditor that (2,3) will be blamed to the TS.

+Due to the operational challenge of maintaining a globally consistent append-only Registry, some TS may provide limited support for historical queries on the Claims they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.

+Verifier and Auditors may also witness (1,4) but may not be able to collect verifiable evidence for it.

+**Availability of Transparent Signed Claims**

+Networking and Storage are trusted only for availability.

+Auditing may involve access to data beyond what is persisted in the TS log.
+For example, the registered TS may include only the hash of a detailed SBOM, which may limit the scope of auditing.

+Resistance to denial-of-service is implementation specific.

+Actors should independently keep their own record of the Claims they issue, endorse, verify, or audit.

+### Confidentiality and privacy.

+The network is untrusted.
+All contents exchanged between actors is protected using secure authenticated channels (TLS) but, as usual, this may not exclude network traffic analysis.

+**Claims and their registration**

+The TS is trusted with the confidentiality of the claims presented for registration.
+Some TS may publish every claim in their logs, to facilitate their dissemination and auditing.
+Others may just return receipts to the client that present claims for registration, and disclose the ledger only to auditors trusted with the confidentiality of its contents.

+A collection of transparent Claims leaks no information about the contents of other Claims registered at the TS.

+Nonetheless, Issuers should carefully review the inclusion of private/confidential materials in their Claims; they may for instance remove any PII, or include instead opaque cryptographic commitments, such as hashes.

+**Queries to the Registry**

+The confidentiality of queries is implementation-specific, and generally not guaranteed.
+For example, while offline Claim verification is private, a TS may monitor which of its Claims are being verified from lookups to ensure their freshness.

+### Cryptographic Assumptions

+We rely on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, the attacker cannot forge a valid signature for any other message) and for receipts schemes (log collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique log such that any valid path authenticates a claim in this log.)

+SCITT supports cryptographic agility: the actors depend only on the subset of signing and receipt schemes they trust.
+This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.

+### TS Clients

+Trust in clients that submit Claims for registration is implementation-specific.
+Hence, an attacker may attempt to register any Claim it has obtained, at any TS that accepts them, possibly multiple times and out of order.
+This may be mitigated by a TS that enforces restrictive access control and registration policies.

+### Identity

+The identity resolution mechanism is trusted to associate long-term identifiers with their public signature-verification keys.
+(The TS and other parties may record identity-resolution evidence to facilitate its auditing.)

+If one of the credentials of an Issuer gets compromised, SCITT still guarantee the authenticity of all claims signed with this credential that have been registered on a TS before the compromise.
+It is up to the Issuer to notify TS of credential revocation to stop Verifiers from accepting Claims signed with compromised credentials.
+[See the thread of revocation for additional details.]

+The confidentiality of any identity lookup during Claim Registration or Claim Verification is out of scope.

 # IANA Considerations

 See Body {{mybody}}.